stanfordnlp/pyreft/README.md

 pip install pyreft
 ```

 Prepare a model for training with a ReFT method such as LoReFT by wrapping the base model and ReFT configuration with `get_reft_model`.
 With ReFT, you are only tuning **0.0001%** of the model's original parameters!
 (Try it!
-You can instruction-tune with **0.0001%** with pretty good performance!)
+You can instruction-tune that **0.0001%**, and have pretty good chat-model!)

 ```python
 import torch